 US Department of Labor Employment and Training Administration, Training and Employment Guidance Letter No. 19-16, issued March 1, 2017, and titled “Guidance on Services provided through the Adult and Dislocated Worker Programs under the Workforce Innovation and Opportunity Act (WIOA) and the Wagner-Peyser Act Employment Service (ES), as amended by title III of WIOA, and for Implementation of the WIOA Final Rules”

-WD Letter 02-18, issued March 23, 2018, and titled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information”
+WD Letter 02-18, issued March 23, 2018, and titled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information” ” is being updated, Change 1 is being released with WF CMS Update.